How Do You Get Valley Fever?

 Most people who contract Coccidioidomycosis only ever experience it acutely.

-The symptoms of Coccidioidomycosis can vary greatly, which is part of what makes this disease so dangerous.
+The symptoms of Valley Fever can vary greatly, which is part of what makes this disease so dangerous.
 However, oftentimes, the ailments are similar to other respiratory illnesses and infections so the CDC suggests that doctors who see patients complaining of flu-like symptoms also test for Valley Fever.

 Symptoms after exposure usually take 1-3 weeks to appear.